-SEC Proposes to Modernize Framework for Fund Valuation Practices

-On April 21, 2020, the SEC proposed new Rule 2a-5 under the 1940 Act to update the existing valuation framework for registered investment companies and business development companies.
+SEC Proposes to Modernize Framework for Fund Valuation Practices framework for registered investment companies and business development companies.
 Proposed Rule 2a-5 appears to continue the SEC's initiative to modernize the responsibilities of fund boards in various ways.
 As part of Rule 2a-5, the SEC also proposed to rescind Accounting Series Releases 113 and 118, which provide guidance for determining fair value for restricted securities, and to rescind or withdraw additional SEC staff letters and other staff guidance addressing fund valuation matters.